UNINETTSigma2/documentation/jobs/framqueuesystem.md

 reservation, no other job should delay it.
 But before it gets a reservation, the queue system backfiller is free to start any other job that can start now, even if that will delay the job.

+## Job Placement

+The compute nodes on Fram are divided into four groups, or *islands*.
+The network bandwidth within an island is higher than the throughput between islands.
+Some jobs need high network throughput between its nodes, and will usually run faster if they run within a single island.
+Therefore, the queue system is configured to run each job within one island, if possible.
+See [Job Placement on Fram](framjobplacement.md) for details and for how this can be overridden.